-ICG Enterprise Trust (ICGT) is a listed private equity (PE) investor providing shareholders with access to an attractive portfolio of profitable, cashgenerative, private-market investments, with the added benefit of daily liquidity.
+ICG Enterprise Trust (ICGT) is a listed private equity (PE) investor, providing shareholders with access to a portfolio of European and US investments in profitable, cashgenerative, unquoted companies.
 It invests in companies managed by ICG and other leading PE managers, directly and through funds.
 It strikes a balance between concentration and diversification, risk and reward.